The Ultimate Wealth Filter

 The Ideological Frankenstein

 As you piece it all together, the true nature of Sherman snaps into focus.
 It is not strictly a "red" town or a "blue" town.
-It doesn't subscribe to any single, coherent political platform.
+It doesn't subscribe to a single, coherent political platform.

 Sherman Fall Season is a Kaleidoscope